hakanayaz/PIRQ_Draft/Module 1/1_Simple_Function/Python/README.md

     return x
 ```

 To see what this looks like in bytecode, we first need to install the `dis` module.
+The ByteCodes are also know as a set of instructions for the virtual machine.
+Now instal our `dis` module.

 ```Python
 # Install the "dis" module